-The European Council for Cardiovascular Research (ECCR) started its life 30 years ago under its original name of the ‘European Blood Pressure Group’.
-The first meeting was held in March 1979 in Cambridge, UK, and to date 25 meetings have been held in various European locations.
+The history of the European Council for Cardiovascular Research (ECCR) goes back more than 30 years when the ‘European Blood Pressure Group’ held its first meeting in March 1979 in Cambridge, UK.
+To date more than 30 international meetings have been held in various European locations.
 For more information about ECCR history click here.

-The objective of ECCR is to promote the relief of sickness and the preservation and protection of good health by promoting clinical and experimental research in hypertension and cardiovascular disease in Europe.
+The mission of ECCR is to promote prevention, diagnosis and treatment of disease and the preservation and protection of good health through experimental and clinical research in hypertension, cardiovascular and metabolic disease.

-ECCR is a member of the Council for Basic Cardiovascular Science of the European Society of Cardiology, whose aims are to enhance the importance of basic science to clinical cardiology and act as a Europe wide forum for cardiovascular research societies, and a conduit for positive collaboration.
+ECCR is a member of the Council for Basic Cardiovascular Science (CBCS) of the European Society of Cardiology (ESC), whose aims are to enhance the importance of basic science to clinical cardiology and act as a Europe wide forum for cardiovascular research societies, and a conduit for positive collaboration.